"Hey" Button in Java

 - February 10, 2004

-- Development started and the standalone version of the button completed.
+- Development started and the standalone version of the button starts working.

 Launch and Download

-If your computer has Java 2 Runtime Environment (J2RE) installed,
+If your computer has Java Runtime Environment (JRE) installed,

 a button and a counting server start by clicking the following links.

-You can obtain J2RE from this web site.
+You can obtain JRE from this web site.

 Launch with Java Web Start:

 You can also download the following JAR files and invoke them.